avisharma444/MeMS-Memory-Management-System/README.md

 2. After the `make` command is run, a few warnings might occur.
 However, these warnings are not related to the functioning of the `mems` system and are just recommendations.
 The demonstration section verifies that the system works without adhering to these changes.

+##Credits
+- credits to https://github.com/Rahul-Agrawal-09/MeMS-Skeleton-code/blob/main/mems.h , you can clone this repo and create your own implementation of MeMS from scratch.

 ## Demonstration:

 ### TEST CASE-1: